miniwinwm/miniwinwm/README.md

 <li> Windows GCC/clang - mostly completed
 <li> Pi Zero - not started
 <li> Pi Pico - not started
+<li>Tools - mostly completed, not building for clang under MSYS2, see below
 </ul>
+<H2>Assistance Required</H2>
+The tools (bitmap converters, code generator) are programmed in C++ and do not build with the latest clang running under MSYS2 on Windows 10.
+They do build for clang on Linux.
+If you have any expertise of compiling C++ using clang under MSYS2 on Windows and can look at the problem I would welcome your help.
 <H2>Who is MiniWin for?</H2>
 <ul>
 <li>Open source projects that need a quick-start user interface